 Imagine you are mixing up a nice cup of lemonade, only to find out that the dry lemonade mix and the water will not mix together.
 To your surprise, the chunky lemonade mix will do nothing but simply sit on top of the water.
 How disappointing!
 What is going wrong here?

-In the previous Water lesson, Exploring Water with Submarines!, you learned that water can cause a submarine to either float or sink, based on how much water or air is in the ballast tanks of the submarine.
+In the previous Related Lesson, found in the right-hand sidebar, you learned that water can cause a submarine to either float or sink, based on how much water or air is in the ballast tanks of the submarine.